mmaraya/ipforensics/README.md

 Download
 --------

-Precompiled binaris for ipforensics version 0.9 can be downloaded from https://github.com/mmaraya/ipforensics/releases/tag/v0.9.
+Precompiled binaries for the latest version of ipforensics can be downloaded from https://github.com/mmaraya/ipforensics/releases/tag/v0.9.

 Usage
 -----